 An “appeal” involves a complaint to a superior court of an error allegedly committed by an inferior one, whose judgment or decision the superior appellate court is asked to correct or reverse.
 When you find yourself and your case heading to appeal, the trial court judge has just made a decision that is either great or horrible from your perspective.
 When that occurs, and the success of your case may now come down to resolution of a single issue, you need an experienced team to handle your appeal.
 We have that appellate team here at Henn Lesperance.

-Named partner Bill Henn has successfully handled appeals on a wide variety of legal issues for nearly 20 years of practice, including oral arguments before the Michigan Court of Appeals, Michigan Supreme Court, and the United States Court of Appeals for the Sixth Circuit.
-Andrea Nester and David Busscher, both former research attorneys at the Michigan Court of Appeals, assist Bill in the appellate practice here at Henn Lesperance.
+Named partner Bill Henn has successfully handled appeals on a wide variety of legal issues for over 20 years of practice, including oral arguments before the Michigan Court of Appeals, Michigan Supreme Court, and the United States Court of Appeals for the Sixth Circuit.
+Partner Andrew Cascini also handles appeals of employment discrimination and civil rights cases in federal and state court, and of labor disputes before administrative adjudicative bodies like the National Labor Relations Board and the Michigan Employment Relations Commission.
+Andrea Nester and David Busscher, both former research attorneys at the Michigan Court of Appeals, assist Bill and Andrew in the appellate practice here at Henn Lesperance.
 View Past Cases

 Like many of our practice areas at Henn Lesperance, our experience handling business disputes arose from firm clients asking us to help them with more than just the defense of personal injury or medical malpractice lawsuits.
 Often these disputes cannot be avoided because, as you know from your own experience, things do not always go as planned – contractual promises get broken and business partnerships break down.
 When that occurs, common sense would dictate that you want to retain counsel that you can trust, who will treat your problem and the solution as if it were their own (and not a firm money-making opportunity).
 That is what we do every time.